 SOCO/ is an expert-led, award-winning sales training company.
 We’ve spent decades working with some of the most innovative and forward-thinking companies across Asia and the world.

-Have SOCO train your team in the top sales skills needed to take on 2021 through either Virtual Instructor Led Training through video conferencing software or let your team learn new skills in their spare time using our popular e-learning platform – SOCO Academy.
+Have SOCO train your team in the top sales skills needed to take on 2021 through either Virtual Instructor Led Training or let your team learn new skills in their spare time using our popular e-learning platform – SOCO Academy.

 Not sure which of the top sales training programs is right for you?
 Book an appointment with one of our program advisors who will be happy to build the right training plan for you.

 Don’t just take our word – see what others are saying!

 “We recently had Tom conduct a virtual external Sales Training Program for our entire commercial organization at Carousell Group for our different brands in 5 countries.

 Tom shared great insights on consultative selling and needs analysis to win new customers.
 He energized and fuelled our sales & trade marketing teams to apply the concepts they learned into their day to day interactions with customers.
 Throughout the session, all 200+ attendees were fully engaged and inspired to apply the concepts shared into their interactions with clients.

 At the core of Carousell, we constantly raise the bar, growing and inspiring one another.
 Thank you Tom for helping us raise the bar. “